earlution/dev-toolkit/KB/Documentation/User_Docs/framework-dependency-faq.md

 ## Overview

-Frequently asked questions about installing, updating, and using Vibe Dev Kit frameworks as dependencies.
+Frequently asked questions about installing, updating, and using AI Dev Kit frameworks as dependencies.

 ---